andris9/random-message/README.md

 # random-message

-Returns a random e-mail message from a folder of messages.
-Useful for testing.
-You can also use it to split large mbox files from Google takeout into separate eml files.
+Returns a random e-mail message as a stream from a folder of email messages.
+Useful for testing, for example if you want to test send queues etc. and you need a flow of real-looking random emails.

+You can also use this module to split large mbox files from Google Takeout into separate eml files.

 ## Install